 She has dark bags under her eyes, and her nose is bleeding somehow.
 But despite the decay, she’s still beautiful.

 “You should take better care of yourself,” I say.
 “What’s your name?”

-I’m allowing words to leave my mouth before thinking.
+I’m allowing words to leave my mouth without thinking.
 I just want to talk to someone who can answer back.

 “Carmen,” she says finally.
 “My name is Carmen.”

-“I’m Irene,” I say, offering my hand to shake.
-She doesn’t return the gesture, but rather stares at me with a look of pained resentment in her eyes.
+“I’m Irene,” I say as I offer my hand to shake.
+She doesn’t return the gesture, and stares at me with a look of pained resentment.

 “I guess I’ll have to repeat myself.
 Why are you bothering me, Irene?”

 I attempt a smile, but end up avoiding her gaze.